smritid1/job-market-analysis/README.md

-# Job Market Analysis in Tableau & Power BI
+# Job Market Analysis in Tableau

 ## Project Overview
 This project analyzes job market trends in the Data & Analytics industry using Tableau.
 The goal is to uncover insights that help recruiters (DataSearch) understand demand for roles, required skills, salary trends, and industry behavior.